A charity best practice guide

 What comes first: corporate strategy or brand strategy?

 Many brand projects work alongside corporate strategy development, but not always in the same sequence.
 Here are the three different sequences in which things can happen that you should be aware of:

 Corporate strategy first

 In some instances, there will be a new, or draft, corporate strategy in place and the task will be to review and develop the brand in order to deliver the corporate strategy.
 If this is the case it is best if the strategic foundations of the brand are not set in stone from the start as that way, the language can be tailored through audience research to be as inspiring as possible.

-On other occasions, brand leads the way, commissioning research on audience perceptions and brand positioning to recommend a brand strategy from which a corporate strategy (goals and targets) follow.
+On other occasions, brand leads the way.
+Say by commissioning research on audience perceptions and brand positioning to recommend a brand strategy from which a corporate strategy (goals and targets) follow.

 Finally the brand and corporate strategy can be developed side-by-side.
 There can be efficiencies this way in terms of audience research.
 But it is important the people leading the brand development and corporate strategy work closely to ensure they are complementary.
 For example consider sending the brand strategy and corporate strategy to the same Board meeting for approval.

 Use your brand strategy as inspiration for an innovation workshop.
 Based on the new brand strategy, what should you stop, start and continue to do?
 What opportunities does the brand strategy provide for new initiatives, campaigns, products or services?

 It is often said that strong brands are famous for one thing.
 Macmillan Cancer Support provides support whilst Cancer Research UK funds research for example.
 Both brands largely say what they do on the tin.
 But it isn’t always that straight forward for a charity that may do many different things from advice and support to research and campaigning.
 That’s why when developing a brand strategy, it is important to consider whether your brand positioning should elevate parts of what you do to heighten public engagement.